rivethorn/nuch-docs/content/index.md

     Built with [Rust]{.text-primary}

     #description
-    Optimized to the core, NUCH is built with Rust to ensure fast performance and low memory usage when processing your Markdown content and images.
+    Optimized to the core, NUCH is built with Rust to ensure fast performance and low memory usage when processing your Content files and images.
     ::::

     ::::u-page-card